bkesterbyld/maroon-potato/src/pages/index.md

       Above is a data and logic service that replaces databases, backend frameworks, app servers, containers, DevOps and backend QA.
-We free your brain to focus on UX, client logic and other higher level work—and get things done fast.
+We free your brain to focus on UX, client logic and other higher level work.
     actions: []
     video_embed_html: ''
     media_position: top